 The NTSB determined the cause of this accident to be the flight instructor's continued flight into known adverse weather, which resulted in a loss of control and subsequent crash into the Atlantic Ocean.

-For more valuable weather information and Wings credit compete ASF's online course Skyspotter ®.
+For more valuable weather information and Wings credit compete ASI's online course Skyspotter ®.